6a2blackout/Ransomware/README.md

 🧠 What I learned:
-- I learned how to ransomware works, and how to create it.
+- I learned how ransomware works, and how to create it.
 - This project further developed my programming skills, and particularly my Python abilities.